gnencio/DevNet-Skill/README.md

         ```
     - Build the "Task4Pipeline"
 - Troubleshooting
-    - After/while building, a job see "Cansole Output"
+    - After/while building, a job see "Console Output"
 - Verification
     - Stage view of the "Task4Pipeline"